Free rapid COVID-19 tests administered in Belle Glade

-South Florida doctors spearheaded an effort on Saturday to protect the Glades community from COVID-19.
+South Florida doctors spearheaded an effort Saturday to protect the Glades community from COVID-19.

 People received free rapid COVID-19 tests in Belle Glade.